daveybell26/Munro-Bagger/README.md

 - Complete listing of all 282 Scottish Mountains
 - Topographical data and navigational quality mapping
-- Auth 0 Authentication and Login
+- Auth0 Authentication and Login
-- Cloudanairy Integration to enable photo upload.
+- Cloudanairy Integration to enable photo upload
 - GPX Routing for selected Mountains

 # Suggested Improvements

 - Source mountain profile pictures and routings for all mountains
-- Deployment to enable full app testing
+- Add unit integration and end to end test suites.